Are We Actors or Players?

 Whatever the reason, she was having a time, and it led me to write this post.

 We’re all actors and players in different ways.
 Somewhere along the line in our lives, we learned to stop trusting ourselves and took on acting roles to serve our needs.
-I didn’t realize how much this affected my life and happiness until these last few years when I’ve been working overtime to change my mindset and my life.
+I didn’t realize how much this affected my life and happiness until these last few years, when I’ve been working overtime to change my mindset and my life.
 I’m writing these posts to share what I’ve learned that has helped me.

 I could’ve yelled out, too, getting pelted with a ton of water and forceful wind, but I kept a cool head, walked cautiously, and it wasn’t a big deal to get wet.
-Lightening is another story, but I could handle the rain and wind.
+Lightning is another story, but I could handle the rain and wind.
 Our minds can do anything.
 Seriously, anything.
 We just need to think about it.

 Thank you for reading this.
 In the comments, let me know if you ever feel like an actor or a player.